 Arabica and Robusta.
-And Arabica is much more picky about its living area: the climate, the location, and the how you treat it.
+And Arabica is much more picky about its living area: the climate, the location, and how you treat it.
 And Colombia has ideal growing conditions for Arabica.
-Coffee is grown at high altitude, which causes the beans to ripen more slowly and consequently also develop more flavor.
+Coffee is grown at high altitudes, which causes the beans to ripen more slowly and consequently also develop more flavor.

 But that’s not all; the coffee in Colombia is divided further by quality: supremo is the best available.
-Followed by Extra, a middle range quality coffee, and Excelso, which is a mix of the first two, considered inferior.
+Followed by Extra, a middle-range quality coffee, and Excelso, which is a mix of the first two, considered inferior.

 Best Colombian coffee brands